-After Pentagon Ends Contract, Top-Secret Scientists' Group Vows To Carry On
+After Pentagon Ends Contract, Top-Secret Scientists Group Vows To Carry On

 Updated at 5:30 p.m.
 ET